 “Humans when you want them, technology when you don’t.”

 These companies simply use technology to manage their investments efficiently and cost-effectively.
 If you seek the ultimate in convenience, you can undoubtedly do everything online, from your account set up (it might just take a few minutes) to the completion of an online investor questionnaire that will offer you the most appropriate comprehensive investment portfolio designed to help you reach your goals.
 At the same time, you invest within your risk comfort level.

 But once again, if you ever want that human touch, just pick up the phone.

 And all of these investment companies have their unique characteristics and offerings.
-You can visit my Robo Advisor page for a list of the Canadian companies, and you’ll find reviews on many of these companies (I am still completing that writing process).
+You can visit my Robo Advisor page for a list of Canadian companies, and you’ll find reviews on many of these companies (I am still completing that writing process).

-They also cover a wide spectrum.
+They also cover a broad spectrum.
 Questwealth and Nest Wealth offer the lowest fees; Questwealth for those with smaller to modest portfolios, while Nest Wealth is the most cost-effective for portfolios in the range of $300,000 and above.
-On any investment portfolio above $150,000 Nest Wealth will charge just $80 per month, capped.
+On any investment portfolio above $150,000, Nest Wealth will charge just $80 per month, capped.
 The savings on fees can be thousands upon thousands of dollars every year, depending on the size of your investment portfolio.

-The key is to not pay those wealth-destroying high fees when you invest.
+The key is not to pay those wealth-destroying high fees when you invest.
 Those monies belong in your pocket.

 Dale Roberts is the Chief Disruptor at Cut The Crap Investing.
-A former advisor on low fee index portfolios, Dale now helps Canadians find the many sensible low fee options available.
+A former advisor on low-fee index portfolios, Dale now helps Canadians find the many sensible low-fee options available.